lennychuCS/rl_Sprite/README.md

-# RLBotPythonExample
+# RLSprite
-A basic bot for Rocket Leauge Coded by Lennychu in 3 weeks for RLBot Championship 2024
+A basic bot for Rocket Leauge Coded by Lennychu in 3 weeks for RLBot Championship 2024.

 ## Quick Start
 The easiest way to start a python bot is demonstrated here! https://youtu.be/YJ69QZ-EX7k

-It shows you how to:
-- Install the RLBot GUI
-- Use it to create a new bot

 ## The Hard Way